Pine shavings beat sand and hemp for most backyard coops

 Specifications:

-Sand — for hot/dry climates
+Sand β€” for hot/dry climates

 A 6–8 in layer of coarse construction sand on the coop floor works well in arid climates (Phoenix, Las Vegas, central Texas, southern California inland).
 The advantages:

-The catch: sand requires daily maintenance.
-Skip a few days and droppings accumulate, ammonia rises, and the easier-than-pine claim falls apart.
-Also, sand is heavy — 6 inches in a 4×8 coop is roughly 1,500 lb, which the floor framing must support.
+Sand only earns its keep if you actually scoop daily.
+Skip three days in July and you'll wish you'd bought pine β€” droppings accumulate, ammonia rises, and the easier-than-pine claim falls apart fast.
+Sand is also heavy: 6 inches in a 4Γ—8 coop is roughly 1,500 lb, which the floor framing must support before you start dumping bags.

 Use coarse construction sand (also called concrete sand or all-purpose sand).
-Not play sand — too fine, dusty, and creates respiratory problems with sustained exposure.
+Not play sand β€” too fine, dusty, and creates respiratory problems with sustained exposure.
 Bag-grade construction sand from a hardware store (~$5/50 lb bag) or bulk-delivered from a landscape supplier (~$30/cubic yard) works.

-Hemp bedding — premium long-life
+Hemp bedding β€” premium long-life

-Hemp hurd (the inner core of the hemp stalk, processed into short fibers) outperforms pine on absorbency by roughly 2–3× and decomposes more slowly, giving you a 2–3-week refresh schedule instead of weekly.
+Hemp hurd (the inner core of the hemp stalk, processed into short fibers) outperforms pine on absorbency by roughly 2–3Γ— and decomposes more slowly, giving you a 2–3-week refresh schedule instead of weekly.
 Lower dust than pine, cleaner composting profile, marginally better odor control.

 The tradeoff is cost.
 Hemp runs $25–40 per 25–30 lb bag versus $8 for an equivalent volume of pine.
-Per-week cost works out to about 1.3× pine — modest if you value the time savings, significant if you have a 12+ bird flock and budget pressure.
+Per-week cost works out to about 1.3Γ— pine β€” modest if you value the time savings, significant if you have a 12+ bird flock and budget pressure.

 Availability is the other limiter.
 Most farm stores don't stock hemp; you'll order online (Aubiose, Old Dominion Hemp, etc.).
 Plan ahead and order monthly.

-Straw — acceptable, not great
+Straw β€” acceptable, not great

-Straw (wheat, barley, oat — not hay, which is too high in moisture and seeds) is the historical bedding from before shavings were widely available.
+Straw (wheat, barley, oat β€” not hay, which is too high in moisture and seeds) is the historical bedding from before shavings were widely available.
 It still works, but pine beats it for most backyard scenarios:

-Cedar — never use
+Cedar β€” never use

 Cedar shavings are sold widely as small-pet bedding.
 The aromatic oils that smell pleasant to humans (and deter moths and some insects) are respiratory toxins for poultry.
 Plicatic acid and the terpene fraction damage avian airway tissue at chronic-exposure levels.
 Reported effects include chronic respiratory disease, suppressed laying, and increased susceptibility to other infections.

-Don't use cedar shavings, cedar dust, or cedar-pine blends.
-Don't put a cedar block in the coop as a “natural moth deterrent.”
-The published Cooperative Extension guidance is consistent on this — cedar is not a poultry bedding.
+Avoid cedar.
+Just don't.
+No cedar shavings, no cedar dust, no cedar-pine blends, no cedar block tucked behind the nest boxes as a β€œnatural moth deterrent.”
+The aromatic-cedar marketing isn't worth a chronic respiratory issue you'll spend the next two years trying to diagnose.
+Published Cooperative Extension guidance is consistent on this β€” cedar is not a poultry bedding.

 Quick decision tree